The History of Henry Esmond: Reception

 In a private critique of the work, written in a letter to a friend, novelist George Eliot labelled it "the most uncomfortable book you can imagine ... the hero is in love with the daughter all through the book, and marries the mother at the end."
 However, American publisher and writer James T. Fields, in his autobiographical Yesterdays with Authors, said of the book, and of his friend Thackeray:

 To my thinking, it is a marvel in literature, and I have read it oftener than any of the other works.
 Perhaps the reason of my partiality lies somewhat in this little incident.
 One day, in the snowy winter of 1852, I met Thackeray sturdily ploughing his way down Beacon Street with a copy of Henry Esmond (the English edition, then just issued) under his arm.
 Seeing me some way off, he held aloft the volumes and began to shout in great glee.
 When I came up to him he cried out, "Here is the very best I can do, and I am carrying it to Prescott as a reward of merit for having given me my first dinner in America.
 I stand by this book, and am willing to leave it, when I go, as my card."

 Anthony Trollope thought Thackeray the greatest novelist of his time and Esmond his masterpiece.

 Ippolito Nievo's novel Confessions of an Italian shows similarities with The History of Henry Esmond, in the fundamental structure of the plot, in the psychological outlines of the main characters, in frequent episodes, and in the use of metaphors.

+Louis Auchincloss mentions Henry Esmond with reference to the protagonist of The Rector of Justin.